asampley/UTF-Nate/README.md

 ### Nix

 Nix supports many options for how to build/install.
-The package manager can run on any linux distribution (probably).
+The package manager can run on any Linux distribution (probably).
+These instructions will cover building it yourself, but also take a look at things like `nix install` and `nix bundle`.

 Build the binary into the `result/` folder
 ```sh